MikeThelwall/Mozdeh/README.md

 If you get the error message, "This app can't run on your PC", make sure you have downloaded the program (>2Mb) not the information page (<1Mb).

 Mozdeh only runs on Windows.

+Mozdeh is a Persian name, meaning good news.
+When not collecting data for you, Mozdeh can be found here: https://www.youtube.com/watch?v=9yIMBrpHMhk